 On 2 December 1971, the Soviet Union’s Mars 3 spacecraft carried out the first successful landing on the surface of Mars.
-And on that same day, millions of miles away back on Earth, one of the newest space-faring nations – the United Arab Emirates (UAE) – was born.
-Now, almost half a century later, the UAE is about to launch its own spacecraft to Mars.
+Interestingly, on that same day, millions of miles away back on Earth, one of the newest space-faring nations – United Arab Emirates (UAE) – was born.
+Now, almost half a century later, the UAE has launched its own spacecraft to Mars.
 It is called ‘Hope Probe’.
 The Hope Probe’s arrival on Mars coincides with the UAE’s 50th year as a nation, adding to its glory.

-If you haven’t heard about the UAE mission to Mars, the chances are that you’ve probably been on Mars yourself – and thus have been unable to pick up a newspaper or watch TV.

-But it’s true, the UAE, a nation which is just 46 years old, is gearing up to send a probe to Mars in 2020, on a voyage of scientific discovery.
-It may seem ambitious for such a young nation with very little history in science or engineering, but one thing the UAE has in abundance is a strong desire to progress and become one of the world’s leading nations in the fields of technology and innovation – as it moves on from a previous economic dependence upon oil and into a new era of knowledge and creativity.
+But it’s true, the UAE, a nation which is just 50 years old, has sent the Probe to Mars in 2020, on a voyage of scientific discovery.
+It may seem ambitious for such a young nation with very little history in science or engineering.
+But one thing the UAE has in abundance is a strong desire to progress and become one of the world’s leading nations in the fields of technology and innovation – as it moves on from oil-based economy to knowledge-based.

-It was His Highness Sheikh Mohammed bin Rashid Al Maktoum who announced the name of the probe.
-On announcing ‘Hope’, he said: “This probe represents hope for millions of young Arabs looking for a better future.
+While announcing the mission, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of UAE, and Ruler of Dubai, said: “This Probe represents hopes for millions of young Arabs looking for a better future.
 There is no future, no achievement, no life without hope.
 The Emirates Mars Mission will be a great contribution to human knowledge, a milestone for Arab civilisation, and a real investment for future generations.”

-In 2015, the target was laid down for the talented engineers working on the UAE mission to Mars by UAE President, His Highness Sheikh Khlaifa bin Zayed Al Nahyan.
-His only deadline, was that the probe must arrive at Mars by the year 2021, in time to celebrate the union of the seven emirates which make up UAE.
-This gave the team just seven years to get to Mars – most missions take more than 10.
+In 2015, the target was laid down for the talented engineers working on the UAE mission to Mars by The President of UAE, His Highness Sheikh Khalifa bin Zayed Al Nahyan.
+His desire was that the Probe must arrive at Mars by the year 2021, in time to celebrate the Union of the seven emirates the formation of UAE.
+This gave the team just seven years to get to Mars – most missions take more than 10 years.

 There is far more to the Emirates Mars Mission than science.
 The mission will build Emirate’s capabilities in deep space exploration and technology, and will help develop knowledge in the country to contribute to an economy no longer dependent upon oil.
 It will also enhance the UAE’s reputation and standing among more powerful and established nations in space, helping to start new partnerships and relationships.
 Finally, it is hoped the mission will kick start a move towards science and engineering for students in the UAE – something which has already started to happen, three years in advance of the launch date.